-Have you ever thought about why new methods and frameworks often have the VUCA* world (which we boil down to uncertainty of what product to develop) as an argument, to claim that the new methods are necessary to get awesome results?
-If we use our critical thinking and common sense, we should move the focus from the promised awesome results of the new method, to the argument instead.
-See this blog post about critical thinking and common sense.
+Have you ever thought about why new methods and frameworks often have the VUCA* word (which boil down to uncertainty of what product to develop) as an argument, to claim that the new methods are necessary to get awesome results?
+If we use our critical thinking and common sense, we should move the focus from the promised awesome results of the new method, to what the argument really means instead.
+In short that means that in order to claim the validity of a new method, we need to prove that it is solving the root causes, that the old methods apparently did not solve, since it is only the symptoms we see, and we of course also need to look into the whole life-cycle of the product as well.
+But, since symptoms are insolvable, this makes the VUCA term not only insufficient, but it is also misleading us since it is pointing in the wrong direction, pointing on the problems of today as being unsolvable.
+But more data, big data or rich data, or any combination of data, will never give the solution to symptoms, they are still insolvable, only the root causes, which we only can reach by asking why on the symptoms, are solvable.
+See also this blog post about critical thinking and common sense, for more details.

 Have you ever thought about why new methods and frameworks look so neat and tidy, as well as systematic, compared to the old ones?
-If we think about this, it means that even if the market has changed to one with high uncertainty, we still are developing a product, which is a complex context.
+If we reflect about this, it means that even if the claim is, that the market has changed to one with higher uncertainty of making the right product, we still are developing a product and we need to develop the product right, which still is a complex context, nothing has changed there.

-Have you ever thought about why new methods and frameworks fully discard the old ones, and also in every aspect?
-Because, if we use our critical thinking and common sense, we should instead wonder how on earth we could travel to the moon at all.
+Have you ever thought about why new methods and frameworks fully discard the old ones, and often also in every aspect?
+Because, if we use our critical thinking and common sense, we should instead wonder how on earth we could travel to the moon at all with the old methods.

 Let us now dig deeper into the questions above, and take them on one by one.